DataDog/documentation/content/en/monitors/network_flow_monitors.md

 Metrics might be different for `some.metric(a to b)` and `some.metric(b to a)` if there is a large number of packet drops on one leg of the trip.
 In this case, if `b` sends a lot of bytes to `a`, the flows that originate at `b` include those bytes, but the flows that originate at `a` do not see them as received.

 - **Throughput** - The number of bytes sent or received over a period.
 Measured in bytes (or orders of magnitude thereof) bidirectionally.
 - **Bandwidth** - The rate of bytes sent or received over a period.
-Measured in Bytes per second, bidirectionally.
+Measured in bytes per second, bidirectionally.
 - **Retransmits** - TCP is a connection-oriented protocol that guarantees in-order delivery of packets.
 Retransmits represent detected failures that are retransmitted to ensure delivery.
 Measured in count of retransmits from the `source`.